Parent Infant Mental Health Service (PIMHS)

 Our ‘Parent Infant Mental Health Service’ known as PIMHS, works with parents expecting a baby, who have recently given birth or their child is under the age of two.
 We focus on supporting those early relationships between you and your baby, with an understanding that this can be difficult, particularly if you are experiencing emotional or mental health problems.

-Having a baby or young child can impact on us in many different ways.
-Lack of support, infant crying and broken sleep, are just a few that can adversely affect the relationship we have with our children.
-Accessing support early, can really make a difference for parents and their children.
+Having a baby or young child can impact upon us in different ways for a number of reasons, lack of support, infant crying, broken sleep, just to name a few.
+These can all impact upon our relationships with our children.
+Accessing support early can really make a difference for both parents and their children.

 What can we offer?